lsst-epo/investigation-docs/GalacticPropertiesContainer-Component-Documentation.md

 }
 ```

-Declaring the props that will be injected into this component is essential as this is how the file is _type scripted_ / _type decalared_.
+Declaring the props that will be injected into this component is essential as this is how the file is _type scripted_ / _type declared_.

 ```javascript
 GalacticPropertiesContainer.propTypes = {